astropy/astropy-APEs/APE_Black_Formatting.rst

-While there are multiple code formatters for Python, the Black Python code formatter produces good enough results that it is getting significant traction in many open source projects, including: scikit-learn, pytest, tox, Pyramid, Django, Hypothesis, SQLAlchemy, virtualenv, pandas, Pillow, Twisted.
+While there are multiple code formatters for Python, the Black Python code formatter produces good enough results that it is getting significant traction in many open source projects, including: scikit-learn, pytest, tox, Pyramid, Django, Hypothesis, SQLAlchemy, virtualenv, pandas, Pillow, and Twisted.
 While adoption by this list of high-profile community-based open source projects does not automatically imply that it is a good fit for ``astropy``, it demonstrates unequivocally several points: